Our History

 and not numbers on a board.’
 (Timothy Cook, Chairman 1985)

-2000: Our shop (called Bedfords) opens on the Holloway Road, Islington, providing opportunities for tenants to develop skills in retail and customer care.
+Our shop, called Bedfords, opens on the Holloway Road, Islington, providing opportunities for tenants to develop skills in retail and customer care.